centre-for-humanities-computing/DaCy/README.md

   <summary>See older news items</summary>

 - 0.1.1 (24/03/21)
-  - DaCy included wrapped version on major Danish sentiment analysis software including the models by [DaNLP](https://github.com/alexandrainst/danlp).
+  - DaCy included a wrapped version of major Danish sentiment analysis software including the models by [DaNLP](https://github.com/alexandrainst/danlp).
 As well as code for wrapping any sequence classification model into its pipeline 🤩
   - Tutorials is added to introduce the above functionality
 - 0.0.1 (25/02/21)
   - DaCy launches with a medium-sized and a large language model obtaining state-of-the-art on Named entity recognition, part-of-speech tagging and dependency parsing for Danish 🇩🇰